Surveying the cloud

 FORFIRM has surveyed many business executives to find answers to these and other questions about the state of data center infrastructure management.
 Individual interviews with vendors offering traditional ITO and new cloud-based offerings, including infrastructure-as-a-service (IaaS), complemented the survey.
 We sought to understand the real state of data center management today, how fast business executives expect to move to cloud infrastructures in the future and who they will turn to—traditional ITO providers, new cloud-oriented providers or internal staff— to make the shift.
 Finally, what is the bigger goal, a shift to public cloud offerings or a transition to private clouds?
 This series of articles and graphics examines and interprets these trends.

-A global to conduct a global survey of its readers’ views and practices concerning certain information technology (IT) services, specifically outsourcing and cloud computing.
+In 2011 Bloomberg Businessweek Research Services has conducted a global survey of its readers’ views and practices concerning certain information technology (IT) services, specifically outsourcing and cloud computing.

 Three waves of email surveys to select members of the Bloomberg Businessweek Market Advisory Board and other lists of business leaders were conducted in April, May and June.
 The survey panel was restricted to senior executives and middle managers who were involved in IT outsourcing and cloud computing, including management, vendor selection or needs assessment.